Wiffzack/Android_Webserver/README.md

 # Android_Webserver
-A Python Chat Server on Android
+A Python Chat Server on Android.
+Use htttpd and Apache .
+Apache can only run on Ports > 1024 . index.html redirect to the Apache Server.

 Requirements: